pprometey/dotnet_microservice_learn/CommandsService/README.md

-# PlatformService
+# CommandsService

-Platform Service from a simplified example of building a microservice application.
+Commands Service from a simplified example of building a microservice application.

 Add packages